ojobabs/Data-Science-Cookbook/Geo-Spatial-Analysis/ArcPy/Map-Automation.md

 ```
 I used it in an interactive map frame element to return only map frame elements because there are many different types of elements and objects that may be found in a layout like legends, text, arrows, scrollbars, etc.

 I would now like to use code to start moving and resizing the `S51MapFrame` map frame on my layout.
 But before doing that I need to know where the anchor point is for the map frame.
+This cannot be done using code.
+So go the contents pane and right click the main frame to open Eye-Openers properties.